Despite being one of the most popular diets in recent years, intermittent fasting is still widely misunderstood.

 “Not true, eventually.
 Some people find they are hungry initially, but then adapt over time,” McLeod says.

-7. Intermittent Will Slow Down Your Metabolism
+7. Intermittent Fasting Slows Down Your Metabolism

 “Metabolism is the process by which your body converts food and drink to energy.
 Intermittent fasting won’t slow it down,” McLeod says.

-“If it feels good, you can do intermittent fasting for the rest of your life, non-stop — if that is what works for you, then go right ahead.
+“If it feels good, you can do intermittent fasting for the rest of your life, non-stop.
+If that is what works for you, then go right ahead.
 [However] it is a good idea to check in with your health care professionals as as your needs change over time, you will likely find your food choices need to adjust with it.”

 8. Intermittent Fasting Is Really Dangerous And Shouldn’t Be Pursued

 “This is true for certain individuals.
-I don’t recommend those with a history of an eating disorder, or those on certain medications.
+I don’t recommend [it for] those with a history of an eating disorder, or those on certain medications.
 If you have a condition, always check with your GP first,” says McLeod.